vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL unguided - Azure security and management.md

 #### Tasks to complete

-1. Connect to the **WEBVM1** and install the Application Insights Monitor using this Link: <http://bit.ly/2jxQ43z>
+1. Connect to the **WEBVM1** and install the Application Insights Monitor using this Link: <http://bit.ly/2jxQ43z>.

-2. Configure Applications Insights Monitor to Send Telemetry to a New Application Insights resource that will be in a new resource group named the **HOLInsights**
+2. Configure Applications Insights Monitor to Send Telemetry to a New Application Insights resource that will be in a new resource group named the **HOLInsights**.

 3. Make sure to **Add Application Insights** to the default application and Restart IIS.
 Make sure that data is flowing to Azure.

-4. Complete the same steps as above on **WEBVM2**, but pointing the Telemetry to the Application Insights created on **WEBVM1**
+4. Complete the same steps as above on **WEBVM2**, but pointing the Telemetry to the Application Insights created on **WEBVM1**.

 #### Exit criteria

--   Application Insights Monitor was installed and configured on **WEBVM1** and **WEBVM2**
+-   Application Insights Monitor was installed and configured on **WEBVM1** and **WEBVM2**.

--   The CloudShop Application on both servers is sending live telemetry data to the newly created Application Insights workspace in Azure
+-   The CloudShop Application on both servers is sending live telemetry data to the newly created Application Insights workspace in Azure.

 ### Task 2: Configure the Applications Insights workspace in Azure

 #### Tasks to complete

-1. In the Azure portal ensure that you see two servers sending live stream data and that App Map shows the application and dependency of the SQL Server
+1. In the Azure portal ensure that you see two servers sending live stream data and that App Map shows the application and dependency of the SQL Server.

 2. Configure an alert called **CloudShopProcessorAlert.** This will capture **Processor Time**, **Greater than 80%,** **Over the Last 5 Minutes** and have it Email the Owners.

-3. Next, add a **Web Test** named **CloudShopWebTest** using a **URL Ping Test** against your site with locations from all over the world
+3. Next, add a **Web Test** named **CloudShopWebTest** using a **URL Ping Test** against your site with locations from all over the world.

-4. Now, add a new Performance Test using Application Insights named **CloudShopLoadTest** with 2000 users for a duration of 5 minutes from a Region of your choice. **Run the Test**
+4. Now, add a new Performance Test using Application Insights named **CloudShopLoadTest** with 2000 users for a duration of 5 minutes from a Region of your choice. **Run the Test**.

-5. As the test is running use the **Live Stream** and the **Load Test Blade** to observe the Test and the performance of the CloudShop Application
+5. As the test is running use the **Live Stream** and the **Load Test Blade** to observe the Test and the performance of the CloudShop Application.

 #### Exit criteria

--   The Servers were found to be providing Live Stream Data to the Azure Applications Insights portal
+-   The Servers were found to be providing Live Stream Data to the Azure Applications Insights portal.

--   An alert email was received based on the simulated failure of the CloudShop website
+-   An alert email was received based on the simulated failure of the CloudShop website.

 -   An alert was created to send an email to the owner of the subscription if the Processor was over 80% utilization for 5 minutes.
 Because of the Load Test, the alert was triggered, and an email was received by the HOL participant.
 One minute after the Load Test was complete, the alert will be resolved, and another email will be received.

--   A Load test of the CloudShop application was completed, and data was collected on the performance of the web application
+-   A Load test of the CloudShop application was completed, and data was collected on the performance of the web application.

--   The participant used the Live Stream to observe how the application performed under load
+-   The participant used the Live Stream to observe how the application performed under load.

 ### Task 3: Simulate a failure of the CloudShop application

 #### Tasks to complete

-1. Simulate an outage of the Cloud Shop Application by stopping your two web servers, and see how the alerts capture and warn you as the administrator of the outage
+1. Simulate an outage of the Cloud Shop Application by stopping your two web servers, and see how the alerts capture and warn you as the administrator of the outage.

-2. Start the web servers to resolve the simulated outage, and resolve the alerts
+2. Start the web servers to resolve the simulated outage, and resolve the alerts.

 #### Exit criteria

--   Alerts were received of the outage
+-   Alerts were received of the outage.

--   The alerts are resolved due to the website being back online
+-   The alerts are resolved due to the website being back online.

 ## Exercise 5: Explore Azure Security and Operations Management, Application Insights and build a dashboard